SuteraVR/SuteraVR/README.md

 - **Sandbox Enviroment**
   - Complete data processing within the sandbox environment.
 Prevent viruses and malicious scripts from executing and influencing the outside world.
 - **SuteraVR SDK**
-  - You can upload avatars/worlds/items, and attach functions as you like by coding.
+  - You can upload avatars/worlds/items, and attach functions whatever you coded.
 - **Management of Permissions**

 ## 🌼 Name Origin